harness/developer-hub/docs/continuous-integration/ci-technical-reference/upload-artifacts-steps/upload-artifacts-to-gcs-step-settings.md

 ---
 title: Upload Artifacts to GCS step settings
 description: This topic provides settings for the Upload Artifacts to GCS step.
-sidebar_position: 140
+sidebar_position: 10
 helpdocs_topic_id: 3qeqd8pls7
 helpdocs_category_id: 4xo13zdnfx
 helpdocs_is_private: false
 helpdocs_is_published: true
 ---

-This topic provides settings for the Upload Artifacts to GCS step, which uploads artifacts to Google Cloud Storage.
-See [Uploads and downloads](https://cloud.google.com/storage/docs/uploads-downloads) in the Google Cloud docs.
+This topic provides settings for the **Upload Artifacts to GCS** step, which uploads artifacts to Google Cloud Storage.
+For more information, go to the Google Cloud documentation on [Uploads and downloads](https://cloud.google.com/storage/docs/uploads-downloads).

 :::info